-Since President Ataturk died in 1983, Turkey experienced major struggle in terms of its market economy and democracy.
-Eventually, the political and economic stability was regained when IMF stepped in 2002 and offered a tough recovery program for Turkey.
+Since President Ataturk died in 1938, Turkey experienced major struggles in terms of its market economy and democracy.
+Eventually, the political and economic stability was regained when the IMF stepped in 2002 and offered a tough recovery program for Turkey.

 Currency: Turkish Lira